 It’s probably the last thing you think about if you’ve just had an accident, but it’s important that you start gathering as much evidence as possible straightway to support your claim.
 Ideally, you should and obtain details of any witnesses.
 The more information about the incident you can accumulate, the better your chances of winning your claim.
 If you can, take some photos at the scene and have any injuries, however minor, recorded by a medical professional such as your GP.

 Even if your accident has happened some time in the past, you may still have a case.
 You have up to three years to claim from the point in time when you realised an injury you received was related to an accident in a public place.
 The legal term for this is ‘date of knowledge’.
-The team that deal with accidents in a public place at Bartletts Solicitors will be able to explain this and other terms dealing with your case fully when you contact us on 0800 988 3674.
-Alternatively, you can complete our online enquiry form here.
+The team that deal with accidents in a public place at Bartletts Solicitors will be able to explain this and other terms dealing with your case fully when you contact us on Freephone 0800 988 3674, email email@example.com or click the blue button below to make an online enquiry.

 © Bartletts Solicitors Limited 2018 -